Approximation of bayesian Hawkes process models with Inlabru: Hawkes process log-likelihood approximation

 Putting all together, the Hawkes process log-likelihood approximation used by our technique is:

 The approximation is performed with respect to the mode of the posterior distribution $\boldsymbol \theta^*$, which is determined by an iterative algorithm.
-The algorithm starts from a linearisation point $\boldsymbol \theta^*_0$ (which can be provided by the user), finds the mode of the linearised (wrt $\boldsymbol \theta^*_0$) posterior using the INLA approximation, namely $\overline{\boldsymbol\theta}^*_1$, the value of the linearisation point is updated to $\boldsymbol \theta^*_1 = \alpha \overline{\boldsymbol\theta}^*_1$, where the scaling $\alpha$ is determined by the line search method described here [REF].
-This process is repeated until, for each parameter, the difference between two consecutive linearization points, is less than $1\%$ of the posterior standard deviation.
+The algorithm starts from a linearisation point $\boldsymbol \theta^*_0$ (provided by the user), finds the mode of the linearised (with respect to $\boldsymbol \theta^*_0$) posterior using the INLA method, namely $\overline{\boldsymbol\theta}^*_1$, the value of the linearisation point is updated to $\boldsymbol \theta^*_1 = \alpha\boldsymbol{\theta^*_0}\alpha + (1 - \alpha)\overline{\boldsymbol\theta}^*_1$, where the scaling $\alpha$ is determined by the line search method described here \url{https://inlabru-org.github.io/inlabru/articles/method.html}.
+This process is repeated until, for each parameter, the difference between two consecutive linearization points is less than $1\%$ of the marginal posterior standard deviation.
+The value $1\%$ is the default value used by the R-package \inlabru and can be changed by the user.
+Regarding $\boldsymbol\theta^*_0$ provided by the user, we suggest setting the parameters to a value which do not lead to extreme cases.
+In our experience, using $\boldsymbol\theta^*_0$ such that all the parameters are equal to 1 is a safe choice.
+Another option may be to set it equal to the maximum likelihood estimators.
+We recommend avoiding cases where parameters are equal, or very close, to zero (e.g. $<10^{-10}$), as well as far from it (e.g. $> 1000$), which may prevent the algorithm from converging.

+The proposed method is implemented in \inlabru combining three Poisson models on different datasets.
+The reference to a Poisson model is merely artificial and used for computational purposes, it does not have any specific meaning.
+Specifically, we leverage the internal log-likelihood used for Poisson models by INLA (and \inlabru) to obtain the approximate Hawkes process log-likelihood.
+This is the only reason why we chose to implement our Hawkes process approximation using different Poisson models.